 Yet Sir Ben, fondly known and recalled, is perhaps as paramount even in fact as Reginio Ylanan for his contribution to Philippine Athletics.

 Benjamin Silva Netto – The Athlete

 Born 27 April 1939 in Naga, Camarines Sur in the Bicol Region.

-And taking up athletics at Trade school in 1959.
+And took up athletics at Trade school in 1959.

 Passing through intramurals, Bicol meets.

-While the following year, 1960, I joined the BPISAA in Manila.
+While the following year, 1960, he joined the BPISAA in Manila.
 And joined the 1961 National Open.

 The following year, 1962, he became a member of the Philippine Team and was selected for the Asian Games in Jakarta.

 Most noteworthy is that Benjamin Silva-Netto was originally a middle distance with a strong rivalry in the early 1960s with Alejandro Cabusora.